-13.1.
-In certain situations, e.g. out of school activities, adults may agree to transport pupils.
+- 12.1 In certain situations e.g. out of school activities, Adults may agree to transport pupils.
 Transport arrangements should be made in advance by a designated employee who will be responsible for planning and overseeing all transport arrangements and respond to any concerns that may arise.
-Wherever possible and practicable, transport should be provided other than in private vehicles, with at least one adult additional to the driver acting as an escort, if there is only one pupil.

-- 13.2.
-Adults should ensure that their behaviour is safe and that the transport arrangements and the vehicle meet all legal requirements.
+Wherever possible and practicable transport should be provided other than in private vehicles, with at least one Adult additional to the driver acting as an escort. - 12.2 Adults should ensure that their behaviour is safe and that the transport arrangements and the vehicle meet all legal requirements.
 They must ensure that the vehicle is roadworthy and appropriately insured and that the maximum capacity is not exceeded.
 It is a legal requirement that all passengers wear seatbelts and the driver should ensure that they do so.
 The driver should be aware of the current legislation concerning the use of car seats for younger children where applicable.
-It is illegal to drive using hand-held phones or similar devices and the driver must ensure that they adhere to all driving regulations. - 13.3.
-It is inappropriate for adults to offer lifts to a pupil, unless the need has been agreed with a manager and, if this falls outside their normal working duties, has been agreed with parents/carers. - 13.4.
-There may be occasions where a pupil requires transport in an emergency situation or where not to give a lift may place a pupil at risk.
+It is illegal to drive using hand-held phones or similar devices and the driver must ensure that they adhere to all driving regulations. - 12.3 It is inappropriate for Adults to offer lifts to a pupil, unless the need has been agreed with a manager and, if this falls outside their normal working duties, has been agreed with parents/carers. - 12.4 There may be occasions where a pupil requires transport in an emergency situation or where not to give a lift may place a pupil at risk.
 Such circumstances must always be recorded and reported to a senior manager and parents/carers.

-14. Educational Visits and School Clubs
+13 Educational Visits and School Clubs

-14.1.
-Adults should take particular care when supervising pupils in the less formal atmosphere of an educational visit, particularly in a residential setting, or after-school activity.
+13.1 Adults should take particular care when supervising pupils in the less formal atmosphere of an educational visit, particularly in a residential setting, or after-school activity.
 Adults remain in a position of trust and the same standards of conduct apply.
 Please refer to the School's policy on educational visits and the Health and Safety policy.